-1. The Astrophysics Library in Cahill Lab

-2. Dabney Library of the Humanities, which contains literature, art, philosophy, European history, Asian history, and ancient history monographs, as well as music CD collections

-3. The Geology Library in North Mudd, with an extensive map collection

-4. Millikan Memorial Library, which houses collections in biology, chemistry, mathematics, physics, and social sciences, plus government documents and humanities journals.
-Millikan is also the home of the library administration and DocuServe, which includes interlibrary loan.

-5. The Sherman Fairchild Library of Engineering and Applied Science (SFL), which supports environmental, aerospace, chemical, and mechanical engineering, plus applied physics and applied mathematics.
-SFL also houses several student-developed special collections, among them the ASCIT DVD collection, the Leisure Reading Collection, and the Sustainability Collection.
-SFL is the site of several group study rooms and the Information Commons and is open 24/7.
+- 1. The Astrophysics Library in Cahill (CAH). - 2.
+Dabney Library of the Humanities (DAB) contains literature, art, philosophy, European history, Asian history, and ancient his tory monographs, as well as an audio CD collection. - 3.
+The Geology and Planetary Science Library (GEO) in North Mudd includes an extensive map collection. - 4.
+Millikan Library (MIL) houses collections in social science, humanities journals, art and music, as well as overflow collections in geology and astronomy. - 5.
+The Sherman Fairchild Library (SFL) supports aerospace, chemical, environmental, and mechanical engineering, applied physics and applied mathematics, plus biology, chemistry, math and physics.
+SFL is the site of several group study rooms and is open 24/7.

 CL subscribes to over 27,000 journals and holds over 725,000 print volumes.
-It has extensive collections of technical reports, government documents, and maps.
-The library catalog (http://clas.caltech.edu) includes records of print and electronic materials, and active links to e-books and e-journals.
-Special services available through CL include document delivery, interlibrary loans, digitizing and archiving technical report collections and other research papers, and maintaining the Institute's archive of theses.
+It has extensive collections of technical reports and maps.
+The library catalog, CLAS (http://clas.caltech.edu), includes records of print and electronic materials, and active links to eBooks and eJournals.
+Special services include document delivery and interlibrary loan through DocuServe